jaison080/iedc-blog/content/post/Start-up-dd.md

 So what is MVP?
 A Minimum Viable Product is a low-budget version of a product with just enough features to be used by early customers.
 The feedback obtained from the MVP can then be used to guide the development of the final product.

-_The MVP of a wedding cake would be a cupcake!_
+"The MVP of a wedding cake would be a cupcake!"

 This was the first myth that was busted in the session.
 While an MVP is a small-scale version made with the least amount of money, it should also retain the functionalities of the final product you envision.
 For a wedding cake, the MVP might be a simple sponge cake without all the fancy decorations, or it could be a diagram showing the design and features that the final cake will have.
 However, it cannot be a cupcake which is an entirely different product.